Connect with us

 3. Write a clear headline

 Your headline is a key area to quickly communicate your professional identity.
 Be concise and avoid using too many symbols or vague terms.
-Focus on what you do and what you want to be known for.

 4. Highlight your best work